2025 Allsvenskan

 The 2025 Allsvenskan was the 101st season since its establishment in 1924 of Sweden's top-level football league, Allsvenskan.
 The season began on 29 March 2025 and ended on 9 November 2025 (not including relegation play-off matches).

 Mjällby AIF secured their first championship title on 20 October by defeating IFK Göteborg 2–0 at Gamla Ullevi.
 This made Mjällby the 21st club to win the title.
 On 25 October Mjällby broke the points record previously held by AIK and Malmö FF (in 2018 and 2010 respectively) at 67 points in their following match by defeating IFK Norrköping 2–1.
 The record eventually landed at 75 points.

+AIK drew the highest average home league attendance with 30,024, followed by Hammarby with 24,297 and DIF with 19,400.

 Teams

 The league consisted of sixteen teams; the top fourteen sides from the previous season, and two teams promoted from the 2024 Superettan.
 The promoted teams were Degerfors IF (promoted after a single year absence) and Östers IF (promoted after a 11 years absence), replacing the Allsvenskan relegated teams of Kalmar FF (relegated after 21 years in top flight) and Västerås SK (relegated after a single year in top flight).
 Malmö FF entered the season as defending champions.